uber-go/guide/style.md

   return s.counters
 }

-// snapshot is no longer protected by the mutex, so any
+// snapshot is no longer protected by the mutex,
-// access to the snapshot is racy. snapshot := stats.Snapshot()
+// so any access to the snapshot is subject to race condition. snapshot := stats.Snapshot()
 ```